Where involvement begins.

 As part of your RSVP ticket order, select a concurrent session to attend after SGS's presentation.
 The sessions offered will be as follows:

 - Leadership 101: learn the basics of self awareness in leadership, adaptive leadership practices, and what to expect from your year.
 Recommended for first-time Presidents and executive team members.
+Presented by the Student's Union Leadership & Recognition Team.

 - Managing Conflict - Making Conflict Constructive: learn additional skills for managing conflicts and disagreements in your student group, and how it can make your club even stronger!
+Practice having difficult confersations and making the most of disagreements between members.
+Presented by the Students' Union Leadership & Recognition Team.

 In the event of low enrolment, some breakout sessions may be cancelled.
 If this is the case, you will be informed of the breakout session you will be attending when you sign in at President's Training.